 Right from the start, I notice how the elders who are counseling Mary actually insult her.
 She is so overwhelmed with grief that she is considering turning the car on in the garage and “just going to sleep,” and one elder says that grief can cause “irrational thoughts.”
 He then talks about how Satan takes advantage of tragic events to “cause one to falter spiritually.”

-They have Mary read from the bible about Job, where he says that his “vexation” was so heavy that it caused his “wild talk.”
+The elders have Mary read from the bible about Job, where he says that his “vexation” was so heavy that it caused his “wild talk.”
 They then question Mary if she remembers what his “wild talk” included.
 Putting a suicidal person on the spot with a pop quiz is vulgar; Mary needs reassurance and comfort, not questioning.

 The lead elder goes on to point out how Job had “a loathing for life,” and mentions that he had “wild thoughts, like you have.”
 Everything they say is one insult after another; her thoughts are now wild as well as irrational, and causing her to fail.
 In other words, she’s just a crazy person, and a failure at that!